 Your possession of tribal power guides the development of your sense of safety, security and belonging.
 People who aren’t able to find their tribe or face tribal challenges can experience a loss of psychic power, which makes them susceptible to physical ailments that are commonly associated with a blocked root chakra such as immune disorders or issues with their bones, legs, feet and rectum.

-- Get comfortable in your own skin: Before we let people into our lives, we have to first clean house, so to speak.
-We need to create a sense of home within ourselves by establishing inner peace and self-acceptance.
+1. Get comfortable in your own skin: Before we let people into our lives, we have to first clean house, so to speak.
+We need to create a sense of home within ourselves.
 We can’t develop healthy bonds with other people if we’re still harboring feelings of hurt, pain and rejection from past experiences.
 It’s important that we prioritize dealing with our emotional issues and work on building a defined identity so that we can attract people who are on a healthy, energetic wavelength.
 Tribal connections can only promote progress and wellbeing if its constituents take responsibility for their personal growth and feel comfortable in their own skin as they interact with others.
 Bottom line is – love yourself first if you want to find people who’ll reflect that love back to you.

-- Set your intentions and stay open-minded: Clarity and setting your intention will open the energetic pathway for the right people to walk into your life.
+4. Set your intentions and stay open-minded: Setting your intention will open the energetic pathway for the right people to walk into your life.
 When you’re ready to find your tribe, declare to the Universe that are ready to meet people with whom you can work together to elevate each other’s consciousness.
 If you have a spiritual inclination, you can perform symbolic rites such as creating a home altar, burning incense or writing down your intentions in your journal.
 Performing these acts will create a deep impression on your subconscious mind and make you more cognizant of your desires.
 Once you do this, you need to surrender your control over the situation and stay open to how your desire to meet your tribe is going to manifest in your life.
-The less attached you are to the outcome, the better you feel.
+The less attached you are to the outcome, the better.

-- Join groups that interest you: Finding your tribe will require a plan of action and a well-thought-out strategy.
+5. Join groups that interest you: Finding your tribe will require a plan of action and a well-thought-out strategy.
 Although you can meet people who feel like they are part of your tribe in random places such as social gatherings, cafes, bookstores and supermarkets, you can increase your odds of meeting them if you go to the right places.
 Make a list of your hobbies, interests and causes that ignite your passions and then join classes, groups, workshops or organizations that are related to them.
 Chances are high that you’ll meet like-minded folks who share your value system and have a similar worldview as you do.
 When you meet these individuals who you hope could become part of your tribe, take the initiative to invite them to your inner circle.
-Get creative about how you’ll stay in touch with them but make it a point to connect with your tribe and plan activities together with them on a regular basis.
+Get creative about how you’ll stay in touch with them but make it a point to connect with your tribe and plan activities together.

 Renowned business expert Jim Rohn once said that you’re the average of the five people that you most associate with.
 This implies that your success depends a lot on who you spend time with.
-By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness through the love, inspiration and magic that you and your tribe will generate together.
+By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness through the love and inspiration.

 All my best on your journey,

 Question for you: What are you willing to do to find your own tribe?
-How important is it that you find them and what do you hope to achieve once you find them?
+How important is it that you find them?